Netflix is taking down all of these movies tomorrow

 So , to avoid surprise, here is a list of everything being removed in October (including one of the service’s very first original series).

-NB: The Independent compield this lsit with help from What’s on Netflix.
+NB: The Independent compield this list with help from What’s on Netflix – find everything that’s beind added to the streaming service this month here.

 Movies